CleverCloud/doc.clever-cloud.com/administrate/metrics/overview.md

 - `CC_METRICS_PROMETHEUS_PORT`: Define the port on which the Prometheus endpoint is available
 - `CC_METRICS_PROMETHEUS_PATH`: Define the path on which the Prometheus endpoint is available

+As with Prometheus the exposed host can be the same as the application deployed, you can use a basic authentication to collect the metrics with the two following environment variables:

+- `CC_METRICS_PROMETHEUS_USER`: Define the user for the basic auth of the Prometheus endpoint
+- `CC_METRICS_PROMETHEUS_PASSWORD`: Define the password for the basic auth of the Prometheus endpoint

+For large custom set of metrics to collect, the default response timeout of the `/metrics` query is 3 seconds.
+You can update it with the following environment variable:

+- `CC_METRICS_PROMETHEUS_RESPONSE_TIMEOUT`: Define the timeout in seconds to collect the application metrics.
+This value **must** be below 60 seconds as data are collected every minutes.

 To access your metrics from Warp10 you need to use the prefix `prometheus.` or `statsd.` based on what you used to publish your metrics.

 You can use this query to show all collected metrics: